The American Prospect

 Trump and Education

-The War on Public SchoolsCharters, vouchers, and disposable teachers loom on Trump’s horizon.
+The War on Public SchoolsCharters, vouchers, and disposable teachers are Trump’s targets.

 -